RobotZapa/machineio/README.md

   * #### Group_obj.add(pin_or_group, translation=lambda x: x, delay=None)
     - RETURN: None
     - pin_or_group: the pin or group object your adding
-    - translation: the function that takes this (parent) Group's functor call args and returns the .add pin or groups args.
+    - translate: the function that takes this (parent) Group's functor call args and returns the .add pin or groups args.
     - delay: when this (parent) Group is called it waits this amount of seconds before making the call to the .add group.